qemacs/qemacs/qe-manual.md

 ### `const char *qe_stristr(const char *s1, const char *s2);`

-Find a string in another string, ignoring case.
+Find an ASCII string in another ASCII string, ignoring case.

 * argument `s1` a valid pointer to the string in which to search for matches.